2Delta/GT-Coding-Boot-Camp_Project-2_ETL/README.md

 Load

  Title, price, link, and timestamp for each item that was scraped from the websites populated dictionaries to be loaded into MongoDB.
-The database can then be queried to show only results with prices under a specific amount as retailers and scalpers are price gouging due to scarcity.
+The database can then be queried to show only results with prices under a specific amount as retailers and scalpers are price gouging due to scarcity, and we are not interested in seeing these overpriced listings.